-For Portfolio/Fund Rs.100 Million per Fund (which is also the minimum regulatory requirement to start a
+The Minimum Portfolio size Rs.100 Million per Fund

+for inclusion in the composite (which is also the minimum

+is as follows: For regulatory requirement to

+Portfolio/Fund start a

 fund)

 For SMA Rs.
-25 Million per Managed Account
+25 Million per Managed

+Account

 Since, number of Portfolios in the composite is less than five therefore calculation of internal dispersion is not required.